Wednesday, 26 January 2022

 The Media & Fake Media

-The media, and that includes fake media, reflect the world.
-Up to a point, that is, for most of what is taking place on planet earth is of no concern or interest to media makers.
-It might be fair, therefore, to say that the media reflect the obsessions of the media makers and, since we live in times in which profit trumps all other motivations, of media owners.
-These obsessions, it must be stressed, are very much in tune with what the general public does obsess about — gossip, that is.
+The media, and that includes fake media reflect the world.
+Up to a point, that is, for most what is taking place on planet earth is of no concern or interest to media makers.
+It might be therefore fair to say that the media reflect the obsessions of the media makers and, since we live in times in which profit trumps all other motivations, of media owners.
+These obsessions, it must be stressed, are very much in tune with what the general public does obsess about – gossip, that is.

-Needless to say, there is a difference between, say, the BBC and Fox News.
-In my younger years, I felt obliged to listen to what both of them had to say, for at that time I thought, to be informed requires to consider a variety of news sources and that includes the ones whose ideology I do not share.
+Needless to say, there is a difference between, say, The BBC and Fox News.
+In my younger years, I felt obliged to listen to what both of them had to say for, I then thought, to be informed requires to use a variety of news sources and that includes the ones whose ideology I do not share.

 Benni & Others